 What is the largest lake in the United States?

-The largest lake in the United States is Lake Superior at 82,100 km², although it also stretches into Canada.
+The largest lake in the United States is Lake Superior at 82,100 km² with shorelines in Minnesota, Wisconsin, and Michigan, although it also stretches into Canada.
 Lake Michigan is the largest lake that is situated completely in the United States, with 58,000 km² of surface area.